Constraints on the dark sector from electroweak precision observables: Introduction

 \section{Introduction}

 When developing extensions of the Standard Model (SM) to include potential particle candidates for dark matter (DM), the possibility that a portal exists that bridges the DM sector with SM particles is an enticing one.
 One interesting example of such a portal is the so-called dark photon.
 This couples to weak hypercharge before electroweak symmetry breaking and so mixes with both the photon and the $Z$ boson and hence couples to other SM particles.
 The dark photon may also couple to some or all potential dark matter particles in the dark sector.
 Here we consider the case of dark Dirac fermions.
 The model is described in the following section.
-A number of recent reviews have explored the theoretical implications of the presence of a dark photon along with the the existing and anticipated experimental constraints on its parameter model space~\cite{Fabbrichesi:2020wbt, Filippi:2020kii, Graham:2021ggy}.
+A number of recent reviews have explored the theoretical implications of the presence of a dark photon along with the existing and anticipated experimental constraints on its allowed parameter space~\cite{Fabbrichesi:2020wbt, Filippi:2020kii, Graham:2021ggy}.

-Numerous experimental searches for the dark photon have been undertaken~\cite{Merkel:2014avp, LHCb:2019vmc, Banerjee:2019pds, BaBar:2017tiz, CMS:2019buh}, but there is no direct evidence for its existence so far.
-However, the NA64~\cite{Banerjee:2019pds} and BaBar~\cite{BaBar:2017tiz} experiments have placed strong constraints on the kinetic mixing parameter, $\epsilon \le 10^{-3}$ for a dark photon mass up to $8\ {\rm GeV}$, albeit with small gaps around the $J/\Psi$ and its excitations.
+Numerous experimental searches for the dark photon have been undertaken~\cite{Merkel:2014avp, LHCb:2019vmc, Banerjee:2019pds, BaBar:2017tiz, CMS:2019buh}.
+While there is no direct evidence so far, a recent study of world data on deep inelastic scattering (DIS) did report indirect evidence for its existence in the few GeV range~\cite{Hunt-Smith:2023sdz}.
+The NA64~\cite{Banerjee:2019pds} and BaBar~\cite{BaBar:2017tiz} experiments have placed strong constraints on the kinetic mixing parameter, $\epsilon \le 10^{-3}$, for a dark photon mass up to $8\ {\rm GeV}$, albeit with small gaps around the $J/\Psi$ and its excitations.
 The CMS Collaboration~\cite{CMS:2019buh} has derived similarly competitive limits in the heavy mass region.
-There are also several planned experiments~\cite{APEX:2011dww,Battaglieri:2014hga, Beranek:2013yqa} aiming to explore part of the remaining allowed parameter space.
+The sensitivity of these limits has recently been re-examined in light of the potential coupling of the dark photon to dark matter~\cite{Abdullahi:2023tyk}.
+There are also several planned experiments~\cite{APEX:2011dww,Battaglieri:2014hga, Beranek:2013yqa} aiming to explore parts of the remaining allowed parameter space.